 Each Home Counts Review (EHCR) – The Government-commissioned EHCR acknowledges the importance of consumers receiving trusted, impartial advice on energy efficiency.
 This Review also made recommendations on how energy efficiency advice could be improved.
 The EHCR site was developed in conjunction with the Department for Business, Energy, and Industrial Strategy.
 Recommendations you receive using the services on this site, are based on standards developed for Government as a way of understanding how houses and flats use energy, and how your home’s energy use could be improved.

-Green Homes Grant – The Chancellor announced on 8th July 2020 a £2bn Green Homes Grant in England.
+Green Homes Grant Voucher Scheme – The Chancellor announced on 8th July 2020 a £2bn Green Homes Grant in England.
 Under this scheme homeowners and landlords will be able to apply for a voucher to fund up to two thirds of the cost of hiring tradespeople to upgrade the energy performance of their home (up to a maximum contribution of around £5000).
 Low income households will be eligible for up to 100% government funding, up to around £10,000.
+The Green Homes Grant has also been extended to March 2022.

 Smart Export Guarantee (SEG) – If you have installed solar PV panels or other renewable electricity generation in your home or business like Wind Turbines or Micro CHP, you may be able to get money through the Smart Export Guarantee (SEG).
 Under the SEG, you can be paid for every unit of electricity that you feed back into the grid from your renewable system.
 You won’t be paid for any electricity that you use yourself.